If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

-Cuban coffee is unique because it’s service in a “thimble” sized cup with sugar, and no milk.
+Cuban coffee is unique because it's served in a “thimble” sized cup with sugar and no milk.
 These one-sip-sized coffee hits are delicious and helpful in getting you caffeinated!

-If you pass any window labeled a “ventanita,” stop there for a coffee and gain a sense of the community that not only the drink – but the stand and people who work there – provide.
+If you pass any window labeled a “ventanita,” stop for a coffee to gain a sense of the community that – not only the drink – but the stand and people who work there provide.

 Buy Cuban Pastries at Arahi’s Bakery

-We wanted some guava and cheese pastries to take home for our next day, in Florida.
+We wanted some guava and cheese pastries to take home for the next day in Florida.
 Dan and I also wanted to support more local small businesses when we visited Little Havana.

-Thus, we stopped at Arahi’s bakery on our way back north and purhcased two delicious pastries: a sweet guava empanada and a custardy slice of cake.
-(We’re still not sure what the cake was because there was a language barrier, but it was yummy!)
+So we stopped at Arahi's bakery on our way back north to purchase two delicious pastries: a sweet guava empanada and a custardy slice of cake.
+(We're still unsure what the cake was because of a language barrier, but it was yummy!)

 Address: 745 SW 8th St, Miami, FL 33130

-If you’re into war history or want to learn more about Cuban in America during the 1960s, you will want to visit the Bay of Pigs Invasion Museum and library.
-The official name of the destination is, “Brigade 2506 Museum and Library.”
+If you're into war history or want to learn more about Cubans in America during the 1960s, you will want to visit the Bay of Pigs Invasion Museum and Library.
+The official name of the destination is “Brigade 2506 Museum and Library.”

 The old museum is pictured below, but the museum's new location brings increased space and a newer facility, with outdoor exhibits of a 1960s war tank and airplane.